Virtual network data gateways pricing and billing

 Item Kind Item Name Operation Utilization Type

 The following diagram illustrates how the cost model works.
-You can see that under semantic models there are two compute engines (Analysis Service compute and the Power Query or Mashup Engine compute) and one infrastructure item for the virtual network Data Gateway that all need to be charged for.
-If you use OneLake for storage, you would be billed for that too.
+For example, you can see that under semantic models there are two compute engines.
+The Analysis Services and Power Query Mashup Engine compute costs are each infrastructure items that incur costs over the virtual network Data Gateway.
+If you use OneLake for storage, you would be billed for that additional cost too.

 Diagram showing virtual network data gateway meters.